University of Liverpool

 Research

-In Year 2 the Research Training Curriculum aims to develop research skills and knowledge in conducting empirical studies and literature reviews, critiquing research, and understanding recruitment and ethical issues in the conduct of clinical research applications.
+In Year 2 the Research Training Curriculum aims to develop research skills and knowledge in conducting empirical studies and literature reviews, critiquing research, and positionality in research.

 In Year 3 the Research Training Curriculum supports the ongoing development of research knowledge and critical appraisal skills, and the development of appropriate skills to effectively disseminate research in various contexts (e.g. publications, reports, conference presentations).
 Trainees are also encouraged to identify topics and themes that they would find beneficial for their development.